jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/read/_standbyof.md

     _Internal references:_

     * [`latestConfigurationOf`](../properties/latestconfigurationof.md)
-2. If there isn't a funding cycle for the project, there isn't a standby cycle either.

-    ```solidity
-    // If there isn't one, there also isn't a standby funding cycle.
-    if (configuration == 0) return 0;
-    ```
-3. Get the struct for the latest funding cycle.
+2. Get the struct for the latest funding cycle.

     ```solidity
     // Get the necessary properties for the latest funding cycle.